 - Attend and pass a driver education program that addresses ADHD concerns if necessary.

-- With your health-care provider knowledgeable about the science of ADHD treatment, develop and follow your ADHD treatment plan.
+Work with your health-care provider to develop and follow your ADHD treatment plan.
 In doing so, consider the role medication has been shown to play in improved driving ability.2

-All drivers should be aware of their state's motor vehicle insurance requirements.
-Drivers affected by ADHD may also want to discuss additional insurance coverage that meets their needs with an insurance agent or representative from a reputable company.
+All drivers should know their state's motor vehicle insurance requirements.
+Drivers with ADHD may also want to discuss additional insurance coverage that meets their needs with an insurance agent or representative from a reputable company.
 Additional umbrella liability policies can offer protection from personal injury lawsuits.

 Drivers who have had repeated accidents, including fender-benders, often find their insurance premiums are increased.
-As drivers affected by ADHD tend to have more accidents than other drivers2, they can end up paying more for car insurance than other drivers.
-Drivers should discuss this concern and their personal driving record with an insurance agent and look for a plan that is within their budgets and has safe-driving rewards.
+As drivers with ADHD tend to have more accidents than other drivers,2 they can end up paying more for car insurance than other drivers.
+Drivers should discuss this concern and their personal driving record with an insurance agent and look for a plan that is within their budget and has safe-driving rewards.

-7. Cox, Daniel; Mohan, Punja; Powers, Katie; et al. Manual transmission enhances attention and driving performance of ADHD adolescent males: pilot study.
-Journal of Attention Disorders, November 2006, v10 n2, pp. 212-216.
+- Cox, Daniel; Mohan, Punja; Powers, Katie; et al (2006 November).
+Manual transmission enhances attention and driving performance of ADHD adolescent males: pilot study.
+Journal of Attention Disorders, v10 n2, pp. 212-216.